vegawidget/vegawidget/README.md

 higher-level functions to compose Vega(-Lite) specifications.
-This is the key difference with the [vegalite](https://github.com/hrbrmstr/vegalite) package; this package provides a minimal interface with Vega-Lite.
+This is the key difference with the [vegalite](https://github.com/hrbrmstr/vegalite) package; this package provides a but minimal interface to Vega-Lite.

 ## Installation

-You can install vegawidget from github with:
+You can install vegawidget from GitHub with:

 ``` r
 # install.packages("devtools")